How can I know if this EAET or PRT treatment is relevant for my condition?

 The PRT (Pain Reprocessing Therapy) or EAET (Emotional Awareness and Expression Therapy) approaches for treating chronic pain are recommended for 30+ conditions which are often—but not always—brought on by a brain-generated process that is reversible.
 The following list of diagnoses and symptoms was compiled by physicians like David Clarke, MD and David Schechter, MD at the Psychophysiologic Disorders Association in their book A Diagnostic Guide for Psychophysiologic Disorders, as well as in in Dr. Howard Schubiner’s book, Unlearn Your Pain:

-anxiety, chronic abdominal pain and spasms, chronic arm or leg pain*, chronic back pain and spasms*, chronic neck pain, chronic tendonitis, repetitive strain injury (RSI), complex regional pain syndrome (CRPS), depression, dizziness (including PPPD & MmDS), face pain*, fibromyalgia, insomnia, brain fog, irritable bowel syndrome (IBS), painful bladder syndrome (interstitial cystitis), pelvic floor dysfunction, POTS (postural orthostatic tachycardia syndrome), temporo-mandibular joint dysfunction (TMJ), tension and migraine headaches, post-concussion syndrome, tinnitus (ringing or distortion in the ears), burning mouth syndrome, vulvodynia, coccydynia, some people with neuropathic pain, trigeminal neuralgia and other neuralgias, post-exertional malaise and chronic fatigue (ME/CFS), some people who are told their chronic pain is due to Hypermobility Ehlers-Danlos Syndrome (hEDS), and conversion disorders / functional neurological disorders, plantar fasciitis/foot pain.
+anxiety, chronic abdominal pain and spasms, chronic arm or leg pain*, chronic back pain and spasms*, chronic neck pain, chronic tendonitis, repetitive strain injury (RSI), complex regional pain syndrome (CRPS), depression, dizziness (including PPPD & MmDS), face pain*, fibromyalgia, insomnia, brain fog, irritable bowel syndrome (IBS), painful bladder syndrome (interstitial cystitis), pelvic floor dysfunction, POTS (postural orthostatic tachycardia syndrome), temporo-mandibular joint dysfunction (TMJ), chronic inflammation, tension and migraine headaches, post-concussion syndrome, tinnitus (ringing or distortion in the ears), burning mouth syndrome, vulvodynia, coccydynia, some people with neuropathic pain, trigeminal neuralgia and other neuralgias, post-exertional malaise and chronic fatigue (ME/CFS), some people who are told their chronic pain is due to Hypermobility Ehlers-Danlos Syndrome (hEDS), and conversion disorders / functional neurological disorders, plantar fasciitis/foot pain.

 * “As long as the X-rays and MRIs do not show a tumor, infection, inflammatory condition, or fracture, and if the neurological examination is normal to rule out nerve damage, then: the presence of degenerative discs, spurs, facet problems, and bulging discs should not be interpreted to be causing pain.” (citation: Howard Schubiner, MD)